 Binge drinking is when someone drinks a lot of alcohol in a short period of time.

 In fact, alcohol, even in the smallest doses, affects nearly every system in the body, from the brain to circulation to immunity.

 In and Out

 The presence of food in the stomach at the moment of drinking delays the absorption of alcohol in the blood.
-So when a person drinks alcohol in empty stomach, he can feel a quicker effect than when the drink is taken during or after a meal.
-Drinks that have an alcohol level of more than 20% stay longer in the stomach than drinks with a lower alcohol level.
+So, when a person drinks alcohol in empty stomach, he can feel a quicker effect than when the drink is taken during or after a meal.
+Drinking on an empty stomach can make someone really intoxicated in a short amount of time, making them wonder things like, “Does bread make you sober?”, “Will eating greasy food help?”, along with other such questions.
+Additionally, drinks that have an alcohol level of more than 20% stay longer in the stomach than drinks with a lower alcohol level.

 The quantity of alcohol in the blood is expressed in per mill.
 Someone who weighs a lot has more body fluids than someone who weighs less.
 So a lighter person notices more of the same number of glasses of alcohol than a heavier person.